-The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5ppb/a) at the sites Lamont and Park Falls and positive trends of the same magnitude at Bremen and Sodankylä.
-This is a bit surprising because some of the sites are located in similar latitude bands.
-This feature is similar to the feature observed for the drifts of XCO2.
+The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5ppb/a) at the sites Lamont and Park Falls, and Wollongong.

 Figure 11 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 1.7ppb/a (UoL-PR and NIES v02) to 2.4ppb/a (PPDF-S) for the GOSAT algorithms and 7.0ppb/a for WFMD.
-EMMA's year-to-year stability of 1.8ppb/a is at the lower end of the range of GOSAT algorithms.
+The year-to-year stability computed from the variability of the average is in the range of 1.7ppb/a (NIES) to 2.3ppb/a (PPDF-S) for the GOSAT algorithms and 7.8ppb/a for WFMD.
+EMMA's year-to-year stability of 1.9ppb/a is at the lower end of the range of GOSAT algorithms.